Blending those eyeshadows can be a real challenge. It gets even worse when my lids are dry and flaky. Then, it’s just impossible to get a decent look.

 When that happens, I just give up on eyeshadow and gently apply moisturizer on my lids.
 But, too often, that’s not enough to fix the problem.

-So, what are the most common causes of flaky eyelids and how can you fix them?
+What are the most common causes of flaky eyelids and how can you fix them?
+Let’s find out:

 Flaky Eyelids Cause #1: Dryness